Charlotte Office 704-815-6055

 What happens if I am able to return to work before my Social Security Disability claim is determined?

-Home / Blog / Social Security Disability / What happens if I am able to return to work before my Social Security Disability claim is determined?
+Home / Blog / What happens if I am able to return to work before my Social Security Disability claim is determined?

 The Social Security disability process can be very lengthy, sometimes taking three (3) years or more for a final decision to be made.
 Most claimants have to make an initial application, a Reconsideration appeal, and go through an Administrative Law Judge hearing before receiving a favorable decision.
 Due to the time period between application and hearing, some claimants may find that their condition has improved to the point they are able to return to gainful employment before their disability claim has gone through all the steps for a final determination.